hs2097/Viral_meta_ML/README.md

            a. **Virus/NonVirus** classes based on the superkingdoms for **binary** models
            b. **Archaea/Bacteria/Fungi/Metazoa/Plant/Virus/Other Eukaryote** based on the superkingdom and kingdom (in case of Fungi/Metazoa/Plant) for **multiclass** models

-  Step 8: Train the models and validation
+  Step 8: Train the models and validate.
 __________________________________________________________________________________________________________________________________________________________

    ## 2. Scripts